Dhrumit1314/NN_Student_Success_Project/README.md

 - Utilizes a predictive model to analyze input information.
 - Generates an output predicting the likelihood of successful course completion.

+## Technologies Used
+- Neural Network - The predictive model is constructed utilizing Neural Networks, enabling continuous learning and refinement for enhanced prediction accuracy.
+- Machine Learning - The application leverages machine learning methodologies to train and optimize the prediction model over time.

 ## Dependencies
 - Python 3.x
 - Tensorflow 2.x